robwoodford/SEC-Card-Game/README.md

 - consider placing some? all? css in a separate css file for inclusion in the css directory

-- remove liquid from the processing for the cards - there appears to be a bug that affects image rendering, but create a minimal bug report and ask on Stack Overflow first
+- remove liquid from the processing for the cards and just generate raw html?
+Can't get images to render and it looks like a problem with quote escaping; create a minimal bug report and ask on Stack Overflow first.
+But couldn't even get cost and carbon stars text to go on the cards.
+Maybe when we rationalise the build it'll be obvious what I'm doing wrong.

 - either also generate stuff that can be cut and paste into the accompanying Word document to keep them in sync or agree a different way of producing that material.

+- the root directory appears to be different on the local build than on github.io, so the graphics don't appear during development.
+That's a pain, try to find a workaround.